 Australian Energy Market Commission, 2015 Retail Competition Review, Final Report, 30 June 2015, p251.

-This indicative saving is based on a representative consumer on a standing offer switching to the representative market offer, as defined in this report.
+&lt;sup>59 This indicative saving is based on a representative consumer on a standing offer switching to the representative market offer, as defined in this report.
 Actual savings will depend on individual circumstances.